 On November 10, 2017, subsidiaries of Royal Gold and the Company entered into Amendment No. 1 to the JV LLCA, which, among other things, amended the JV LLCA to add certain claims, previously purchased by the Joint Venture Company.
 The claims that were added consist of 541 unpatented state of Alaska mining claims over 84,840 acres for the exploration of gold ore and associated minerals (the "New Properties").
-In return for locating the New Properties and incurring all related expenses, the Joint Venture Company granted to a subsidiary of Royal Gold a 3.0% production royalty on (i) the New Properties, (ii) prior to October 31, 2018, any additional properties contributed to the Joint Venture Company, and (iii) subsequent to October 31, 2018, any additional properties contributed to the Joint Venture Company if Royal Gold earns a 40.0% interest in the Joint Venture Company (all such properties subject to the 3.0% production royalty, "Additional Properties").
-Royal Gold has earned a 40.0% membership interest in the Joint Venture Company by making the full \$30.0 million investment pursuant to the JV LLCA, and therefore the subsidiary of Royal Gold will continue to receive the 3.0% production royalty on the Additional Properties after October 31, 2018.
+In return for locating the New Properties and incurring all related expenses, the Joint Venture Company granted to a subsidiary of Royal Gold a 3.0% production royalty on (i) the New Properties, (ii) prior to October 31, 2018, any additional properties contributed to the Joint Venture Company, and (iii) subsequent to October 31, 2018, any additional properties contributed to the Joint Venture Company if Royal Gold earns a 40% interest in the Joint Venture Company by October 31, 2018 (all such properties subject to the 3.0% production royalty, "Additional Properties").